RSSB launches R&D competition at its decarbonising rail event

 Richard Walker brought the conference to an end with his closing speech, where he thanked the venue, his colleagues and delegates and said how excited he felt having seen such a wide scoping turnout and hearing about so many positive projects and proposals.

 Paul Beard has spent the last 30 years writing about Automotive, Computing and Railway subjects at local and national level and for various publications.
 He is passionate about emerging technology, mobility and environmentally-friendly solutions to modern day challenges, especially where railways are concerned.

-Alstom, Birmingham Centre for Railway Research and Education, Department for Transport (DfT), Eversholt, First Group, Freightliner, Knowledge Transfer Network, Network Rail, Porterbrook, Rail Safety and Standards Board (RSSB), Siemens AG Mobility, Virgin Trains
+Alstom, Birmingham Centre for Railway Research and Education (BCRRE), Department for Transport (DfT), Freightliner, Knowledge Transfer Network, Network Rail, Porterbrook, Rail Safety and Standards Board (RSSB), Siemens Mobility, Virgin Trains